-Even if you do get lonely, don’t lose sight of all the things you can do when you travel by yourself.
-Some of those perks are tiny – I’m always happy that I can double-dip my chips in the guacamole and change my mind every hour, without worrying about driving anyone crazy.
+Even if you do get lonely, don’t lose sight of all the things you can do when travelling alone.
+Some of those perks are tiny – whether that means double-dipping your chips in the guacamole or changing your mind every hour, without worrying about driving anyone crazy.
 But the real bonus of solo travel is much larger: pure freedom.
 You can take the exact trip you want, and even if you’re not quite sure yet what that might be, you’ll have a great time figuring it out.

 Remember that it’s OK to spend the occasional night in watching terrible films on your guesthouse’s TV.
 You wouldn’t be out every night at home, it’d be exhausting, so why would you try and do it for several months abroad?
 And a smartphone or tablet is a must now that there is free wi-fi almost everywhere.
 Among many other things it means you can book your accommodation ahead and ensure a safe pick-up at your destination.
 If you’re feeling lonely you can connect with home, read the news and podcasts are great for passing time on long journeys.